 I went around responding to some people’s content.
 I found a post by a crackhead (or chain-smoker or whatever) and told him to stop because “it would destroy [his] lungs”.
 Then he coped.
 I told him to “give me [his] money if [he] was going to waste it”.
 Then he seethed (blocked me).
-Of all the responses I made, the one with the most engagement started along the lines of, “Uh oh.
+Of all my responses, the one with the most engagement started along the lines of, “Uh oh.
 Someone on the internet is wrong.”
 This is what gets people going.

 Loot From 30 Days on Medium

-What did I gain from posting 11 articles and 9 responses in 30 days on Medium?
+What did I gain from posting 11 stories and 9 responses on Medium in 30 days?

 13 out of 100 followers (required for a Medium Partnership).

 Going forward, I’ve devised an enhanced strategy for posting on Medium.
-However, I also have a lot of work to do; both on and off the platform.
-Streamlining the posting process must be done in order to increase my efficiency and organization.
-I must also spend more time creating content in order to build upon the minor success I already have.
-In other words,after 30 days I learned that I have the potential to make money on Medium.
+However, I also have a lot of work to do, both on and off the platform.
+Streamlining the posting process must be done to increase my efficiency and organization.
+I must also spend more time creating content to build upon the minor success I already have.
+In other words,after 30 days, I learned that I have the potential to make money on Medium.

-I have also found that it’s not in my best interest to post Medium exclusive content, so I won’t.
-Every article and list I create on Medium must be copied to SwitchUpCB.
+I have also found that it’s not in my best interest to post Medium-exclusive content, so I won’t.
+Every story and list I create on Medium must be copied to SwitchUpCB.
 Every article from SwitchUpCB that I CHOOSE to copy to Medium must be optimized for the platform.
-This has led to increased complexity that I must deal with through an upcoming overhaul.
+This workflow has led to increased complexity I must deal with through an upcoming overhaul.
 Once this occurs, I will begin posting again.